-Preceden's brand new Bulk Editor lets you quickly add and edit events on your timeline:
+Preceden's Bulk Editor lets you quickly add and edit events on your timeline:

 You can find it by clicking the Bulk Editor button in the timeline editor (if you don't see it, you're likely using a device with a small screen size - try switching to a desktop, where the bulk editor is easier to use).